 - 1. This means that the student is expelled from one particular school only.
 With the exception of the circumstances outlined in 2 (b) below, the Principal, in conjunction with the Director Educational Leadership or relevant area office staff and the parents or caregiver, must arrange a suitable enrolment for the student in another school or educational facility. - 2.
-The decision to expel a student from the school may be made on the basis of: - (a) Misbehaviour of a student of any age; or - (b) Unsatisfactory participation in learning by a student of post-compulsory age, e.g. a documented pattern of non-satisfactory completion, non-serious attempts to meet course requirements for the award of a School Certificate or Higher School Certificate.

-- 3. Prior to making a decision to expel on the grounds set out in 2 (b) above, the student must receive at least one formal written warning that such action is being contemplated.
+The decision to expel a student from the school may be made on the basis of: - (a) Misbehaviour of a student of any age; or - (b) Unsatisfactory participation in learning by a student of post-compulsory age, e.g. a documented pattern of non-satisfactory completion, non-serious attempts to meet course requirements for the award of a School Certificate or Higher School Certificate. - 3.
+Prior to making a decision to expel on the grounds set out in 2 (b) above, the student must receive at least one formal written warning that such action is being contemplated.
 A program of improvement should be developed in conjunction with the student.
 The student must also be provided with a reasonable period in which to demonstrate an improvement in his or her participation. - 4.
 Where the student is being expelled on the grounds set out in 2(b) above, the arrangement of an alternative placement is the responsibility of the student and the student's parents or caregiver.
-If a suitable alternative cannot be arranged, it is not necessary in these cases for the Principal to readmit the student, recommend expulsion from the government school system or refer the issue to the Deputy Regional Director. - 5.
-The Principal will ensure, except as a result of a most serious incident, that all appropriate student welfare strategies and discipline options have been implemented and documented prior to expelling a student from the school because of misbehaviour.
+If a suitable alternative cannot be arranged, it is not necessary in these cases for the Principal to readmit the student, recommend expulsion from the government school system or refer the issue to the Deputy Regional Director. - 5.The Principal will ensure, except as a result of a most serious incident, that all appropriate student welfare strategies and discipline options have been implemented and documented prior to expelling a student from the school because of misbehaviour.

+APPENDIX A

-APPENDIX A REQUEST FOR ALTERATION TO ASSESSMENT TASK
+REQUEST FOR ALTERATION TO ASSESSMENT TASK

-Date of Assessment Task: Course: Teacher:

-Task Number: Date Submitted to Head Teacher r:

-Task Name:

-Student Name: Year 10 $\square$ Year 11 $\square$ Year 12 $\square$

-REASON FOR EXTENSION

-Documentary evidence must be pro vided, except in exceptional circumstance es.

-☐ Illness ☐ Misadventure ☐ Work Placement ☐ Othe er

-dents are to write an explanation of their

-SUPPORTING DOCUMENTS Please attach.
-Medical Certificate State In applying for this extension, I assu tutory Declaration Otherre the Principal that I am not seeking unfa

-course.

-Student signature: Da ite:

-Parent/Caregiver signature: Da ate:

-HEAD TEACHER RECOMMENDAT TION

-☐ Variation ☐ Exemption ☐ No variation/exemption

-☐ Early submission ☐ Extension Panel to decide on outcome of marks ·

-to Deputy Principal for FINAL DECISION Date:

-RECORD OF DECISION Office Use Only

-1. I have noted the above request and HAVE / HAVE NOT granted a n extension of time

-EXTENSION TIME: DAYS.
-TASK TO BE SUBMITTE ED ON OR BEFORE:

-- OR -

-2. MISSED TASK - NO VALI ID REASON.
-TASK TO BE SUBMITTED ON C - OR - OR BEFORE:

-3. EXEMPTION :

-Deputy Principal Signature: Di ate student notified:
+Date of Assessment Task: Course: Teacher: Task Number: Date Submitted to Head Teache er: Task Name: Student Name: Year 10 \square Year 11 \square Year 12 \square REASON FOR EXTENSION Documentary evidence must be provide ed, except in exceptional circumstanc es. \square Illness \square Misadventure ☐ Work Placement ☐ Oth er nts are to write an explanation of their reasons SUPPORTING DOCUMENTS Please attach. ow.
+Doelowstian • air advantage over other students in the Student signature: Da ate: Parent/Caregiver signature: D ate: HEAD TEACHER RECOMMENDATIO N ☐ Variation ☐ Exemption ☐ No variation/exemption \square Early submission \square Extension Panel to decide on outcome of mark ks allocated Request declined Fully completed form to be handed to Date: DEPUTY PRINCIPAL DECISION Date Received by Deputy: 1.
+I have noted the above req uest and HAVE / HAVE NOT granted a an extension of time EXTENSION TIME: DAYS.
+TASK TO BE SUBMITTI ED ON OR BEFORE: - OR - 2.
+MISSED TASK - NO VALID F REASON.
+TASK TO BE SUBMITTED ON OR BEFORE: 3.
+EXEMPTION : - OR - Deputy Principal Signature: D Pate student notified:

+APPENDIX B

-APPENDIX B REQUEST FOR ASSESSMENT PROCESS REVIEW
+REQUEST FOR ASSESSMENT PROCESS REVIEW

-Date of Assessment Task: Course: Teach ner: Task Number: Date Submitted to Head Teacher: Task Name: Student name: Year 10 🗌 Year 11 🗌 Year 12 🔲 I hereby apply for a review of the ab oove Assessment.
-My re easons for requesting a review are: Stude nts are to write an explanat ion of their reasons.
-Student signature: rm to be handed to Depu RECORD OF DECISION Office use only ini to be nanded to bept ty Fillicipal for Filival L LCISION I have noted the above request and HAVE / HAVE NOT granted the revi ew as per above.
-Deputy Principal signature: Date student no tified:
+Date of Assessment Task: Course: Те eacher: Task Number: Date Submitted to He ead Teacher: Task Name: Student name: .
+Year 10 🗌 Year 11 🗌 Year 12 🗌 I hereby apply for a review of the e above Assessment.
+My reasc ons for requesti ing a review ar e: Sto udents are to write an explanation o of their reasons.
+Student signature: I form to be handed to Deputy P Principal for FINA AL DECISION RECORD OF DECISION Office use only I have noted the above request and HAV VE/ HAVE NOT granted the review a ıs per above.
+Deputy Principal signature: .
+Date student notified: